A Taxonomy of Hyperlink Hiding Techniques: Related Work

 \section{Related Work}

 Hidden links are designed to increase link popularity, which are invisible for visitors \cite{wiki:hiddenlink}.
 Google considers hyperlinks hidden by small characters as deception \cite{google}.
-Z. Gyongyi etc al. point out that hidden links are often used in honey pot to boost the ranking of the spam pages \cite{gyongyi2004combating}.
+Gyongyi etc al. point out that hidden links are often used in honey pot to boost the ranking of the spam pages \cite{gyongyi2004combating}.
 They further present a comprehensive taxonomy of current spamming techniques and survey content hiding techniques, where spam links hidden by avoiding anchor texts or tiny anchor images are mentioned \cite{gyongyi2005web}.
+Link-hiding related features are not paid more attention to in statistical Web spam detection studies \cite{erdelyi2011web}\cite{liu2012identifying}\cite{spirin2012survey}.

 To the best of our knowledge, there is no previously published literature that directly studied how prevalent, successful, or varied hidden link spam techniques are on the Web.
 This paper attempts to study hidden link spam in detail.
 It is hoped that the findings can help in developing appropriate countermeasures.